Qentinel provides Comptel with much-needed DevOps metods

 “Our products help teleoperators perform functions such as finding the right target groups for their campaigns or perhaps creating completely new products that customers want to purchase,” says Comptel VP, Research and Development Nina Laaksonen.

 In 2015, the company received funding from the Finnish state innovation funding agency Tekes for a research project that would revamp its software technology.
 The goal was to find and create for a cloud environment, suitable methods for product development, testing and delivery to customers.
-In practice, Comptel wanted to create the kind of DevOps-based environment and software development pipeline that would unite all of the firm’s products.
+In practice, Comptel wanted to create the kind of metods and DevOps-based environment and software development pipeline that would unite all of the firm’s products.

 “The Tekes funding also offered us the opportunity to include external experts.
 We [chose to] bring Qentinel on board to collaborate on developing a functional DevOps system in a cloud environment,” Laaksonen adds.

 “We have many skilled and experienced testers in-house, but we didn’t have experience with DevOps methods.
 We decided to turn to professionals for help.
 We got three Qentinel experts to assist us; each of whom had their own role,” explains Comptel Senior Manager Eliina Vornanen.

 Off to a quick and productive start

 Comptel wanted to use DevOps methodologies to free itself from product and platform dependencies.
 The company aimed to develop an environment that was as scalable and easy to maintain as possible, that could support all current and future cloud technologies.
 Qentinel mapped out a project plan and defined what each stage entailed and what needed to be done.

 “I think it is good that the project involved the kinds of consultants who had experience with many different DevOps tools that could be quickly taken into use.
 The most important aspect of this project for us was Qentinel’s extensive proficiency with these tools,” notes Tuomas Nikkilä, a test architect and Product Owner with Comptel’s DevOps development team.